Krazete/ailog/README.md

 # Kizuna AI Attendance Log

-An interactive log of all videos on [A.I.Channel](https://www.youtube.com/aichannel), [A.I.Games](https://www.youtube.com/aigamesdayo), and [A.I.Channel China](https://www.youtube.com/channel/UCArUdy5xj0i0cTuhPHRVMpw) from the day Love-chan and AI-pii were installed to the day they resigned from the identity of Kizuna AI and formed [love-pii Channel](https://www.youtube.com/channel/UCYm8zALd2uHqyy6C1tb4_zA).
+An interactive log of all videos on [A.I.Channel](https://www.youtube.com/aichannel), [A.I.Games](https://www.youtube.com/aigamesdayo), and [A.I.Channel China](https://www.youtube.com/channel/UCArUdy5xj0i0cTuhPHRVMpw) from the day Love-chan and AI-pii were installed to the day of their first livestream on [love-pii Channel](https://www.youtube.com/channel/UCYm8zALd2uHqyy6C1tb4_zA) using their own distinct models.

 Its main purpose is to show which videos AI-chan, Black AI, Love-chan, AI-pii, and AI-bro participated in.